Story At-A-Glance

-Duke Realty Corporation (NYSE: DRE) a domestic industrial real estate company with a market cap of $20 Billion has bought a logistics property in Southern California’s Inland Empire West sub-market.
-The acquisition takes places as demand for modern distribution space in the Inland Empire heats up.
+Duke Realty Corporation (NYSE: DRE), a domestic industrial real estate company with a market cap of $20 Billion, has bought a logistics property in Southern California’s Inland Empire West sub-market.
+The acquisition occurs as demand for modern distribution space in the Inland Empire heats up.

 “This acquisition gives Duke Realty another modern, well-appointed logistics facility in the high-demand Inland Empire West submarket and is consistent with our strategy of growing our portfolio in high-barrier-to-entry Tier 1 markets,” said Mark Crawford, vice president and head of acquisitions for Duke Realty.